lokenetwork/hybird_shopping_app/README.md

 # hybird_shopping_app
 The shopping app for buyer,It is build by Ionic.

-This project is not finished.
+This project is not finished.Because I have no time.I need find a job now.

 It is my code.I write the all code by myself.And I design the page.